ouspg/CompSec/Lab2_Network/README.md

 #### Returns

-* Your own server code.
+* Your own server code or a description of how you showed the received data.
 * Your own HTML/Javascript **without directory traversal characters in its name**.
 * The *zip* archive that you uploaded to overwrite the subtitle file.
 * **Clear** instructions on how to start your own server, send the XSS attack and how to verify that the information was sent to your server from Juice Shop.